cc-api/.github/profile/README.md

     </p>

     _NOTE:_
-    - Please get detail [confidential use cases](Confidential computing use cases ) for confidential virtual machine (CVM), confidential workload (CW), confidential containers (CCn), confidential cluster (CCl).
+    - Please get detail [Confidential computing use cases](https://www.redhat.com/en/blog/confidential-computing-use-cases) for confidential virtual machine (CVM), confidential workload (CW), confidential containers (CCn), confidential cluster (CCl).
     - Confidential Container is ignored here, because it can be regarded as "Confidential VM" from the perspective of measurement and attestation.
-And Confidential Container is not a good and recommended deployment type for a scalable kubernetes environment.
+And Confidential Container is not a good and recommended deployment type for a scalable kubernetes environment due to long latency for POD startup.

 2. Provide **stacked measurement frameworks** to gether [node level evidence](https://github.com/cc-api/cc-trusted-vmsdk) and [container level evidence](https://github.com/cc-api/container-integrity-measurement-agent) for workloads.
 The evidence can be used to complete remote attestation or other verification based on the business needs.